cbg-ethz/pangolin/doc/pangolin_code_documentation.md

 #### Automation
 The folder for the covid autoamtion on euler is: '/cluster/project/pangolin/test_automation/pangolin' '/cluster/project/pangolin/test_automation' is the main folder in the covid automation.
 However, the working in test_automation is outdated and we use '/cluster/project/pangolin/working'.
-In this working folder there is also the results directory (huge directory which sould not me copied!) - this will be restructured soon.
+In this working folder there is also the results directory (huge directory which sould not be copied!) - this will be restructured soon.

 **RSV**